 VLAN = Broadcast Domain = Subnet

-to enable connectivity between two VLANs means to enable connectivity between IP subnets.
+Enabling connectivity between two VLANs means enabling connectivity between IP subnets.
 Therefore, we need to have a device that acts as a router.
-There are two possible solutions, we can use an actual router to do the routing or the switch itself can perform routing functionalities.
+There are two possible solutions: we can use an actual router to do the routing, or the switch itself can perform routing functionalities.
 Switches that can perform Layer 3 routing functions are called Layer 3 switches or Multilayer switches.

 In the following example, we are using a router to route data between VLAN10 and VLAN20.
-The router has one physical interface connected to switchport in VLAN10 and one physical interface connected to switchport in VLAN20.
-Thus, the router has one interface in subnet 192.168.1.0/24 and one interface in subnet 10.1.0.0/24 and it does what all routers do - route IP packets between subnets.
+The router has one physical interface connected to the switchport in VLAN10 and one physical interface connected to the switchport in VLAN20.
+Thus, the router has one interface in subnet 192.168.1.0/24 and one interface in subnet 10.1.0.0/24, and it does what all routers do - route IP packets between subnets.

 The downside of this approach for forwarding data between VLANs is that the router must have physical interfaces for every VLAN.
-Above example is a feasible design option, but if we have 10+ VLANs for example, it will obviously not scale well because we will use 10+ interfaces on both the router and the switch.
+The above example is a feasible design option, but if we have 10+ VLANs, for example, it will obviously not scale well because we will use 10+ interfaces on both the router and the switch.
+Routers typically have only a few routing interfaces, so this approach is only applicable in very small-scale deployments.

 Configuring and Verifying InterVLAN routing